PS5 scalpers are selling preorders for $25,000 on eBay

 "This is ** CONFIRMED PREORDER**," one eBay seller wrote.
 "Updates will be provided all the way!" wrote another.

+The ordeal was an unusual hiccup for Sony, whose PlayStation 5 launch has been built on carefully planned slow reveals of various features like 3D audio, faster game loading times, and the design of the device.

+Sony took to Twitter to apologize to fans over the ordeal, though it appeared to be caused by retailers jumping the gun on preorders a day early, and promised more supplies would be made available.

-Many sellers appear to be asking between $750 and $1,000, about double the $400 starting price of the console without a Blu-ray drive, or double the $500 starting price for the PS5 that has it.
+Still, sellers on Sunday were attempting to offload preorders on eBay for between $750 and $1,000, about double the $400 starting price of the console without a Blu-ray drive, or double the $500 starting price for the PS5 that has it.

-One seller's auction though had risen to $25,100, after its starting price of $800, after 11 bids by Thursday afternoon.
+One seller's auction though had risen to $25,100, after its starting price of $800, after 11 bids on Thursday afternoon.

-That may not last though, as the listings violated eBay's listing policies on pre-sale items, which require that the item must be delivered within 30 days of purchase on eBay.
+The eBay listings aren't likely to last though.
+The auction site's listing policies on pre-sale items require that the item must be delivered within 30 days of purchase on eBay.
 "Our Trust teams are aware of this issue and we are taking the appropriate action," an eBay spokeswoman said.

 The buying and selling frenzy is one of the first public signs of how in-demand Sony's PlayStation 5 and Microsoft's $500 Xbox Series X and $300 Xbox Series S will be when they land on store shelves this November.

 Discuss: Miss out on PS5 preorders?
-There's one for sale on eBay for $25,000
+There was one for sale on eBay for $25,000

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.